pshihn/path-data-parser/README.md

 # path-data-parser

 I know there are a bunch of SVG path parsers out there, but here's one that I have been using for a few years now.
-It's small, tree-shakable and provides four simple functions.
+It's small, tree-shakable and provides four simple functions that I have needed in several graphics projects.

 ## Install